 Dutch Fort of Kalpitiya (කල්පිටිය බලකොටුව)

-Kalpitiya, that was called Calpenteyn or Calpetty by the Dutch, is a narrow land tongue that stretches to the north for about 50 kilometres beyond Puttlam, parallel to the mainland.
+Kalpitiya, which was called Calpenteyn or Calpetty by the Dutch, is a narrow land tongue that stretches to the north for about 50 kilometers beyond Puttlam, parallel to the mainland.
 At the extreme tip is the Kalpitiya Fort, which, after a long time of neglect in which it slowly deteriorated, is now a Sri Lankan Navy base.

 It’s not very far from here that the guerrilla war between the Government and the Tamil Tiger terrorists is being fought and sometimes the Tigers make forays in small boats packed with explosives for suicide attacks on Navy patrol boats.

-Half way the Kalpitiya peninsula is the statue of St. Anne that can work miracles.
-From the mid-nineteenth century it started to draw large crowds of Sri Lankans of all religions on the festival of St. Anne on july 26.
+Halfway way the Kalpitiya peninsula is the statue of St. Anne that can work miracles.
+From the mid-nineteenth century, it started to draw large crowds of Sri Lankans of all religions to the festival of St. Anne on July 26.
 Today it’s a large complex with parking for busses and housing for the pilgrims who usually stay several days.

 Also See